awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/5_sso.md

 ## Introduction

 Cloud Intelligence Dashboards (CID) helps you to visualize and understand AWS cost and usage data in your organization by exploring interactive dashboards.
+To simplify access for users you can now set up an SSO application for them to enter into.
+We recommend combining this with the Row Level Security customization to ensure they see the data they really matters to them.

 ## Prerequisite